James Lawrie: AFC Telford United

 In July 2010, Lawrie joined League One club Exeter City on a two-week trial.
 Lawrie was not offered a contract after an unsuccessful trial.
 He then joined Football League newboys Stevenage on trial, before trying his luck at Morecambe, again of League Two.
 He ended up signing a one-year deal with AFC Telford United of the Conference North.
 This was seen as quite a coup for the club.

 He scored on his Telford debut, in a 5–0 thumping of Hyde United on 14 August.
 Despite this he was forced to wait on the substitute bench for a number of weeks before earning his first start for the club.
 He got his second goal in November, against Droylsden, before getting a brace against Hinckley United in January.
-He hoped this brace would prove enough to win him a first team place.
-However the next month he was sidelined with an ankle injury, and struggled to regain his place in the side upon his recovery.
+He hoped this brace would prove enough to win him a first-team place.
+However, the next month he was sidelined with an ankle injury, and struggled to regain his place in the side upon his recovery.
 Telford managed to win promotion to the Conference National after a play-off final win over Guiseley – the "Stags" had finished the league campaign in second place.

 Altrincham

 On transfer deadline day, 31 August 2011, he joined Altrincham back in the Conference North on loan for a month.
 His loan was extended until 28 November and he scored four goals in eleven appearances, playing mostly as a winger.
-After his loan spell ended he was released by Telford and joined Altrincham on a permanent basis.
+After his loan spell ended he was released by Telford and joined Altrincham permanently.
 The club missed out on the play-offs by 11 points in 2011–12.
-Altrincham reached the play-offs in 2012–13, but were beaten 4–2 by Brackley Town in the play-off semi-finals.
+Altrincham reached the play-offs in 2012–13 but were beaten 4–2 by Brackley Town in the play-off semi-finals.
 The "Robins" again qualified for the play-offs in the 2013–14 campaign, and Lawrie scored the winning goal against Hednesford Town at Moss Lane at the semi-final stage.
-Lawrie then went on to score in the final as the club secured promotion with a 2–1 extra-time victory over Guiseley.
+Lawrie then went on to score in the final as the club secured promotion with a 2–1 extra time victory over Guiseley.

 He scored eight goals in 46 appearances in the 2014–15 season, as Altrincham finished 17th in the Conference Premier.
 He scored five goals in 50 games in the 2015–16 campaign, as Altrincham were relegated in 22nd place.
-He scored eight goals in 51 games in the 2016–17 campaign, however the club continued to struggle and were relegated out of the National League North in last place after winning just four of their 42 league matches.
+He scored eight goals in 51 games in the 2016–17 campaign, however, the club continued to struggle and were relegated out of the National League North in last place after winning just four of their 42 league matches.